Teens comfort one another in adolescent group therapy

-When teens participate in a group therapy program, they can confront common issues like peer conflicts, peer pressure, and substance abuse.
+When teens participate in a group therapy program, they can feel less alone through connecting with others who are also struggling with similar issues.
 Guided by a professional teen therapist, group therapy offers a safe space for teens to process complex emotions and experiences, accelerating their journey toward healing.
 Group therapy sessions are a crucial component of a comprehensive teen treatment plan.
-To learn more about our adolescent therapy programs at Massachusetts Center for Adolescent Wellness, including our group therapy program, call us today at 855.940.6229.
+To learn more about our teen therapy services at Massachusetts Center for Adolescent Wellness, including our group therapy program, call us today at 855.940.6229.

 Group Therapy in Partial Hospitalization Program (PHP)